AndersenLab/dry-guide/docs/quest-andersen-lab-env.md

 conda install r-tidyverse
 ```

-### Conda integrates with pyenv and pyenv-virtualenv
+### conda integrates with pyenv and pyenv-virtualenv

 Important for our purposes, `conda` can be installed by `pyenv`.
 When I stated earlier that pyenv is used to install and manage versions of python I ommitted the fact that it can __also__ install conda to avoid confusion. __conda is not a version of python__, but it is written in python, and it can be used to install python modules in addition to lots of other stuff.